With 'MIB: International,' Lexus Is Again Cast as a Summer Blockbuster Car

 Lexus is looking to use films as a way to launch new emotionally engaging campaigns around the release of its new sports cars and luxury sedans and SUVs.
 It especially sees movies as a way to tap into conversations around cultural events.

 But forcing your brand into the story doesn’t come cheap.
-In addition to providing expensive prototypes to filmmakers for Panther, Lexus produced a comic book and custom videos, as well as bought a 30-second Super Bowl spot for the tie-in and LC 500 launch that cost the company more than $5 million.
+In addition to providing expensive prototypes to filmmakers for Panther, Lexus produced a comic book and custom videos.
+It also bought a 30-second Super Bowl spot for the tie-in and LC 500 launch that cost the company more than $5 million.

-But when Marvel’s movies have made a combined $21 billion worldwide to date (including the most recent “Avengers”), you take the risk.
+But when Marvel’s movies have made a combined $21 billion worldwide to date (including the most recent Avengers installment), you take the risk.

 A strategy as old as Bond, James Bond